maikroeder/encode.mouse/README.txt

     http://genome.crg.es/encode_RNA_dashboard/mm9/

-You can reproduce this dashboard with the encode.mouse Python package.
+You can either reproduces this dashboard, or change the way it is rendered, by reconfiguring it.

 Installation
 ============